 Perhaps the most common ailment, not surprisingly, is heat/sun-stroke so be sensible when acclimatizing to the tropical climate.
 Snowbirds are advised to protect their heads with a suitable hat and apply an appropriate sunscreen.
 In environments like this, it is recommended to drink as much water as possible to avoid dehydration; the island tap water is safe to drink, but snowbirds may prefer to buy bottled water from any of the grocery stores and supermarkets.

 St. Maarten/St. Martin is an island that has accommodations to suit almost everybody's budget or dream, right across the spectrum.
 She boasts everything from 5 stars, first-class, world-renowned hotels to charming little guesthouses, all-inclusive resorts, and time-share properties.

-- Weather: The winter weather in St. Martin / Sint Maarten will normally be hot during the day and hot/warm during the night.
+Weather: The fall, winter, and spring weather in St. Martin / Sint Maarten will normally be hot during the day and hot/warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.